Improving your efficiency

 Assessing the requirements of your pallets and packaging

-Before you can begin to optimise pallet loads, it is vital that you understand the varying requirements.
+Before you can begin to optimise pallet loads, you must understand the varying requirements.

-For example, how many products do you need to ship daily, weekly or monthly?
+For example, how many products do you need to ship each day, each week, or each month?
 What is the average number per shipment?
 How many products do your customers typically order at a time?

 Similarly, you should also account for secondary factors such as safety and customer expectations.